 - Tools and resources related to local and regional food systems—from USDA and our federal partners.

-- The Know Your Farmer, Know Your Food Compass, a guide and map to help you navigate USDA resources for local food systems.
+- The Local Food Compass Map, a guide and map to help you navigate USDA resources for local food systems.
 Search the map by keyword to find exciting projects supported by USDA around the country that are related to your topic of interest, or find farmers markets, food hubs, and meat processing facilities near you.

 Accessing and Growing Farmers Markets and Other Local Food Opportunities